Comfrey29/ArJo-Linux/README.md

 ## Contribution

 If you want to contribute, fork the repository and send a pull request.
-For questions or suggestions, contact [email@example.com].
+For questions or suggestions, contact on discord in the server support of ArJo Linux [https://discord.gg/8pNb58gH].

 ## License